PennyLeScroche/PennyLeScroche.github.io/notes.md

 Advance only between adventures, or if you can get extended rest in a safe place.

+**Assets**

+assets come in two forms, degradable and consumable.
+Degradable assets are most assets, they degrade over time, represented by their die lowering on a failure.
+These can be repaired by an appropriate craftsman, or through a roll if you have the appropriate materials.

+consumable assets are usable only once. these are things like potions

+ammuniton for a ranged weapon or torches could be a degradable asset where the die size represents the quantity left.

 ## Game about magic

 has schools of magic such as crystals, runes, and channeling